cobaltway/git-remote-update/README.md

 **watch(interval)**

 Call fetch each `interval` (in ms, default 30000), so it can look for changes on the repo over time.
-Return a function that you can call to stop watching.
+Returns a function that you can call to stop watching.

 **update()**